vtex/shoreline/packages/admin-ui-docs/docs/components/center.md

 ### Centralized

-Put any child element inside it, give it any `width` and/or `height`, it'll ensure the child is centered.
+Put any child element inside it, give it any `width` and/or `height`, it will ensure the child is centered.

 ```jsx live
 <Center